 There is nothing more magical than the streets of New York City during the holidays.
 It kicks off with the Macy’s Thanksgiving Day Parade and ends with the ball drop in Times Square.
 Look anywhere and everywhere to find a festive touch.
-Classic holiday and Christmas events in New York City are a favorite tradition that families and kids of all ages enjoy time and time again.
+Classic holiday events in New York City are a favorite tradition that families and kids of all ages enjoy time and time again.

 Look for current hotel deals in New York

 The Best Holiday Events in New York City for Families

 New York City is home to some of the best plays anywhere on Broadway.
 Start a holiday tradition by heading into the city to see a show!

 Looking for something Christmas themed?
 You can’t go wrong with the classic Radio City Christmas Spectacular where the Rockettes will dazzle with their stunning dance numbers.
 Be sure to arrive early to allow time to seek out fun photo opportunities with a Rockette located on the first mezzanine and Santa located in the Grande Lounge.
 Families may also enjoy a show at The Theater at Madison Square Garden.
 One of the hottest holiday tickets in town is George Balanchine’s The Nutcracker™ performed by the New York City Ballet.
 Kids and adults alike will enjoy entering the world of toy soldiers, mice kings, and sugar plum fairies.

 Stroll Fifth Avenue